 - Associating GME funding directly with workforce needs to meet the health care needs of a growing, aging, and diverse population.

 AACOM advances federal health care workforce policies intended to support an adequately trained and culturally competent physician workforce to meet all patients’ health care needs in the 21st century.
+In pursuit of this priority, efforts will include:

 - Reauthorizing and sustainably funding HRSA’s Title VII health professions education and workforce training programs, which have been vital to primary care training and are critical to shaping a diverse health care workforce to address obstacles to care access and quality;

 - Consistently funding and investing in federal scholarship and loan repayment programs, such as the National Health Service Corps and the Indian Health Service, which recruit and retain physicians and other health care professionals—particularly those in primary care—in rural and medically underserved areas and areas most impacted by national epidemics;

 - Targeting healthcare workforce data production, analysis, and oversight to ensure that investments in the future of healthcare appropriately address the demographic and geographical areas of greatest need.

 Medical Students and Federal Student Financial Aid

 AACOM recognizes the significant student loan debt burden osteopathic medical students and graduates shoulder, as well as the overall impact this has on students pursuing primary care and other critical specialties.
-In the 2018-19 academic year, osteopathic medical schools are educating nearly 31,000 U.S. medical students—25% percent of all U.S. medical students.
 As osteopathic medical student debt rises, addressing accruing interest on federal loans, which considerably inflates the overall cost of medical student debt, must be addressed.
 Many of these students are also entering medical school with high debt from their undergraduate education, further exacerbating their loan debt after graduation into residency.
 In pursuit of this priority, efforts will include:

 - Reauthorizing the Higher Education Act (HEA) and maintaining and protecting the Public Service Loan Forgiveness and Grad PLUS Loan Programs;